How to Say It: Traveler’s die-ah-ree-ah

-Traveler's diarrhea is diarrhea in people who travel to international destinations.
-It often happens in less developed countries.
+Traveler's diarrhea is diarrhea in people who travel to other nations.
+It often happens in developing countries.

-Antibiotics may reduce how long symptoms last by 1-2 days.
-These antibiotics are only helpful for treating infections caused by bacteria.
+Antibiotics may be given to reduce how long symptoms last.
+They are only helpful for treating infections caused by bacteria.

 American Gastroenterological Association

 Be Food Safe—Canadian Partnership for Consumer Food Safety Education

 Acute diarrhea in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/approach-to/acute-diarrhea-in-adults.
 Accessed September 16, 2021.